 Music is taught in mixed ability groups.
-Students principally use keyboards to complete their tasks but they are encouraged to use their own instruments and broaden their use of timbres.
-The Music department has excellent facilities including a host of practice rooms, computers and a recording studio.
-Lessons are generally lively and practical and students enjoy their music making.
+Students have access to keyboards, guitars, ukuleles and a variety of percussion instruments, depending on the topic.
+The Music Department has excellent facilities including a host of practice rooms, Macs and a recording studio.
+Lessons are generally lively and practical, and students enjoy their music-making.

-Instrumental lessons are available on voice, drum kit, brass instruments, string instruments, keyboard and piano, recorder and woodwind instruments.
+Instrumental lessons are available for voice, drum kit, brass instruments, string instruments, woodwind instruments, piano and guitar.
 All lessons occur during school time and are provided weekly on a rota system.
 To apply for instrumental or vocal lessons, please go to the Hertfordshire Music Service website: http://www.hertsmusicservice.org.uk/

 Key Stage 3

 The aims and rationale of the curriculum in Years 7- 9 in Music are:

 1) To expose students to a wide variety of different musical genres in order that they can understand, appreciate and comment upon familiar and unfamiliar genres of music.

 2) To teach students the basic skills they need to access performance tasks (an understanding of different forms of notation and an introduction to a variety of different instruments).

 3) To help students understand the important role that music plays in societies all around the world.